DCBank is regulated by the Office of the Superintendent of Financial Institutions of Canada (OSFI) and the Financial Consumer Agency of Canada (FCAC).

 DCBank is a member of the Canada Deposit Insurance Corporation (CDIC), a federal Crown corporation that contributes to the stability of the Canadian financial system by providing deposit insurance against the loss of eligible deposits at member institutions in the event of failure.
 CDIC insures Canadians’ eligible deposits to a limit of $100,000 per insured category at each CDIC member financial institution.
 CDIC is not a bank or a private insurance company.

-The following products are eligible for deposit insurance from the CDIC, subject always to maximum coverage limitations as outlined in their brochure “Protecting Your Deposits” and provided they are in Canadian funds, are payable in Canada and have a term of no more than five years.
+The following products are eligible for deposit insurance from the CDIC, subject always to maximum coverage limitations as outlined in their brochure “Protecting Your Deposits” and are payable in Canada.

 Basel III is a global regulatory standard on bank capital adequacy, stress testing and market liquidity risk.
 It is intended to strengthen global capital and liquidity rules with the goal of improving the banking sector’s ability to absorb shocks arising from the financial and economic stress, thus reducing the risk of spillover from the financial sector to the real economy.